krzysztofzablocki/SFObservers/README.md

 There is no need to call custom methods, you can include it into existing project and it will work fine.
 If you want to allow adding the same observer - parameters pairs, set SF_OBSERVERS_ALLOW_MULTIPLE_REGISTRATIONS to 1 in SFObservers.h

+A [Cocoapods](cocoapods.org) spec is also available, just add this line to your Podfile:

+    pod 'SFObservers', '~> 1.0'

 Tests
 --------------